Tenancies and terms

 Tenancy agreements

-If you have a joint tenancy, you will all sign the same contract (tenancy agreement).
-You will each be jointly and individually responsible for the whole of the rent and/or damage to the property.
-This means, for example, that if one of your co-tenants left the property and stopped paying rent, your landlord could choose to pursue you or any of the remaining tenants for the shortfall in rent.
+If you have a joint tenancy, you will all sign the same contract.
+Then, you will each be jointly and individually responsible for the whole of the rent and any damage to the property.
+This means that if one of your co-tenants leaves the property and stops paying rent, the remaining tenants will need to pay the missing rent.

 Visit the Shelter webpage on types of renting agreement to understand your tenancy type.